tleecsm/VoVTCG/www/data/cards.md

 ## <b>Priest</b>
 ### <i> Unit, Faith</i>
- - Cost: 1
+ - Cost: 2
  - Power: 1

 <b>Disciple:</b> <i>This card can be used to satisfy the Disciple requirement of another card's Worship effect while it shares a recruitment rail with that card.</i>
-When this unit is deployed at the same time as one or more faith cards, every card it was deployed with regains +1 Life.
+When this unit is recruited, every card on the recruitment rail it was recruited to regains +1 Life.
 <br>

 ##### ALP.FTH.026